axelvaldez/radical-companies/_posts/model/2023-02-23-urban-radical.markdown

  <div class="_quotespan">That is by far the cleverest thing we came up with, by the way.</div>
  <div class="_quotespan">Holy shit!
 That means that any <span style="font-style:normal; ">[exagerated air quotes]</span> &lsquo;cheating&rsquo; will be caught by the co&ndash;&hellip;co&ndash;owners, is that what you call them?</div>
  <div class="_quotespan">Yes.
 And also by the app&rsquo;s backend itself.
 It can constantly look for and flag irregularities.
 In the end, it is up to people to resolve the issue, if there is one.
 I&rsquo;d have to say, you got this quickly&hellip;</div>
- <div class="_quotespan">Look, I spend six years thinking about all kind of things related to this kind of stuff, so this is not quite unexpected.</div>
+ <div class="_quotespan">Look, I spend six years thinking about all kind of things related to this kind of stuff, so this is not quite unexpected.
+Pleasantly surprised that it can be done in a decentralized way.</div>

 <h1 class="_section">ENDNOTES</h1>
  <ul>